pgEdge/cli/docs/functions/spock.md

      repset-drop         # Remove a replication set.
-     repset-add-table    # Add table(s) to a replication set. repset-remove-table # Remove table from replication set. repset-add-seq      # Add a sequence to a replication set. repset-remove-seq   # Remove a sequence from a replication set. repset-add-partition# Add a partition to a replication set. repset-remove-partition# Remove a partition from a replication set. repset-list-tables  # List tables in replication sets.
+     repset-add-table    # Add table(s) to a replication set. repset-remove-table # Remove table from replication set. repset-add-partition# Add a partition to a replication set. repset-remove-partition# Remove a partition from a replication set. repset-list-tables  # List tables in replication sets.